saurabhannadate93/saurabhannadate93.github.io/_posts/2019-11-20-Saving-US-from-Opioid-Addiction-one-Machine-Learning-solution-at-a-time.md

 </figcaption>
 </figure>

   We observed that the incidence of LTOT in the training data was ~46%.
 Hence, it was a fairly balanced dataset.

-4. **Feature Engineering**
+- **Feature Engineering**
-For feature engineering, we explored and extracted features from each of the sixteen types of events - prescription, change of doctors, new disease etc. which could be reflective of the patient's behavior.
+<br> For feature engineering, we explored and extracted features from each of the sixteen types of events - prescription, change of doctors, new disease etc. which could be reflective of the patient's behavior.
 The features generated broadly fell under the constructs of cost, recency and frequency.
 Literature review also indicated that incidence of certain conditions like anxiety, depression, heart disease, etc. were good indicators of future opioid abuse [5].
 Hence, on the basis of the presence of certain keywords in the claim descriptions, we extracted disease specific attributes to capture these nuances.
 A total of 479 features were constructed.
 For most of the features which included aggregation across time, we defined three different time buckets, and aggregated the features for each of these.
 The time buckets were:
     - 0 to 180 days prior to Day 0
     - 180 to 360 days prior to Day 0
     - 360+ days prior to Day 0